discord-net/Discord.Net/docs/guides/introduction/intro.md

 ## New to .NET/C#?

+All examples or snippets featured in this guide and all API documentation will be written in C#.

-If you are new to the language, using this lib may prove to be difficult, but don't worry!
+If you are new to the language, using this wrapper may prove to be difficult, but don't worry!
 There are many resources online that can help you get started in the wonderful world of .NET.
 Here are some resources to get you started.